 Arising out of your employment — This means your injury was caused by some risk or danger related to your job.

-While workers’ compensation laws can be complicated, the workers comp attorneys at Kademenos, Wisehart, Hines, Dolyk & Zeiher Co.
+While workers’ compensation laws can be complicated, the attorneys at Kademenos, Wisehart, Hines, Dolyk & Wright Co.
 LPA can advise you of your rights and get you the compensation you deserve.

-Our attorneys are certified in workers’ compensation law, which means they go through special training to better handle workers’ compensation cases — staying up to speed on new developments in current Ohio workers’ compensation law to keep their certificates.
+Our attorneys are certified in workers’ compensation law, which means they go through special training to better handle cases — staying up to speed on new developments in current Ohio law to keep their certificates.
 To be recognized as specialists, they must be certified by the Ohio Bar Association.

-If you’re uncertain whether you can submit a workmans’ compensation claim, or your employer is telling you that you can’t, our experienced Ohio workmans’ compensation lawyers can answer questions and help you determine if a claim might be possible.
+If you’re uncertain whether you can submit a workmans’ compensation claim, or your employer is telling you that you can’t, our experienced lawyers can answer questions and help you determine if a claim might be possible.